somethingsomethinginternet/later-thoughts-koreader/README.md

 **Later Thoughts** is a lightweight, book-independent notes plugin for KOReader.

-It is built around one idea: capture a thought while reading without turning note-taking into a second app.
+The idea was to capture a thought while reading without turning note-taking into a second app or having notes lost in book specific annotations.
+The name rhymes with tater tots.

 ## Features